j-cob44/Discord-Tiered-Roles/README.md

-# Discord-Tiered-Roles

-Tiered roles within a discord server.
+# Discord Viking Bot Training Game

+Fight and train to be the best viking in the discord server.
+Using tiered roles and the Discord API, a bot manages who is the best in the server and will give users the chance to battle to be the best.

 Currently features 4 tiers with the 2 highest tiers only allowing one person per role.
 The final tier, tier 4, is the highest role in the server.

 1.0.0 ----------------------------------------